 He came to Europe thinking about settling in Berlin, however, London captured his and his brother’s mind.
 After working in several Mexican restaurants and learning the London lifestyle, he decided to open Santo in the equally vibrant and eclectic Notting Hill area.
 The area has welcomed this small place (that has a big personality) with open arms.

 Santo is an independently owned business.
 The team are like family and visitors become part of that family.
 They do their very best to make everyone feel welcomed the moment they come through the door.
 Fernando has an immense passion for good food, especially good Mexican food.

 You Should Try

-Their ceviche which has been enriched by a lifetime of culinary adventures.
+Their ceviche.
+It has been enriched by a lifetime of culinary adventures that you can taste.

-Santo will continue to embrace and offer what they do best by keeping this place running on amazing food and great ‘feel good’ ambiance.
+Santo will continue to embrace and offer what they do best by keeping this place running on amazing food and a great ‘feel good’ ambience.
 We can only hope that it continues for a long, long time.